Treats seizures in adults and infantile spasms in children. This medicine is an anticonvulsant.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Mix the powder with water (cold or room temperature) using an oral syringe to measure the proper amount.
-Your doctor will tell you how much water to use.
+- Mix the powder with cold or room temperature water.
+Use an oral syringe to measure the right amount of water.

 - This medicine may be used together with other seizure medicines.
 Keep using all of your medicines unless your doctor tells you to stop.